 This brings us to the Haggadah, read during the holiday of Passover.
 Passover is a Jewish holiday and festival that celebrates the story of the Exodus, in which the ancient Israelites were freed from slavery in Egypt.
-[Passover in 2012 will start on Saturday, the 7th of April and will continue for 7 days until Friday, the 13th of April.
-Note that in the Jewish calendar, a holiday begins on the sunset of the previous day, so observing Jews will celebrate Passover on the sunset of Friday, the 6th of April.]
+[Note that in the Jewish calendar, a holiday begins on the sunset of the previous day, so observing Jews will celebrate Passover on the sunset before most Christian calendars indicate that the holiday begins.]
 The Haggadah is a booklet that has been used for centuries by Jews to tell the story in their homes.
 It is traditionally read during the first night of Passover, at a Seder, which is a ritual meal to commemorate the occasion.

 Perhaps most importantly, the story, no matter in which of its 3,000 or so forms, conveys the message that social injustice is at least sometimes determined by structural inequalities rather than by questions of individual characteristics.
 Therefore Jews, by hearing this story over and over, are encouraged to question narratives that support prejudice or racism as a function of essentialism.